Mushfiqur-Rahman-Robin/Face-Recognition/README.md

 # Face-Recognition
 This project is done using a small dataset of football players.
-As the dataset is small so train and validation accuracy is still not on the mark.
+As the dataset is small so train and validation accuracy is still not up to the mark.